bunnyhawk/rhigdon-blog/src/posts/email-aws.md

 module.exports.covidApi = sls(app);
 ```

 You might notice that I'm sending mail via gmail in nodemailer.
 This is probably not a production-ready solution for most, but it's an easy way to get up and running for free while learning about the systems in place.
 Nodemailer has some more info on [gmail integration here](https://nodemailer.com/usage/using-gmail/).
-For your project, you could easily hook it up to a "contact@whatever.com" email if that better suits your needs.
+This can easily be swapped out with any ESP that meets your needs.

 Below is my submit function that I've hooked up to the form.
 I've mostly added it for clarity on a decent way to setup the file data for our API.
 In this scenario, `submissionProof` is the name and ID of our file input.